-During fiscal 2019, the primary elements of compensation earned by each of our Named Executive Officers consisted of base salary, an annual incentive cash payment, a long-term performance plan (in the form of cash-based and equity-based incentive awards), a long-term equity incentive plan (in the form of time-vested stock options and restricted stock), a limited number of personal benefits, and retirement benefits earned under our qualified retirement plans, our defined benefit pension plan, closed and frozen effective December 1, 2018, and supplemental executive retirement plan, frozen effective February 1, 2017 (Messrs.
+During fiscal 2020, the primary elements of compensation earned by each of our Named Executive Officers consisted of base salary, an annual incentive cash payment, a long-term performance plan (in the form of cash-based and equity-based incentive awards), a long-term equity incentive plan (in the form of time-vested stock options and restricted stock), a limited number of personal benefits, and retirement benefits earned under our qualified retirement plans, our defined benefit pension plan, closed and frozen effective December 1, 2018 (Messrs.
+Kurzius, Smith, and Schwartz were the historic participants in the Company's defined benefit plan), and supplemental executive retirement plan, frozen effective February 1, 2017 (Messrs.
 Kurzius and Smith were the historic participants in the Company's supplemental executive retirement plan).